 Ross Douthat has admirably announced that he will be outlining a set of ambitious policy proposals.
 As I remarked (in full seriousness) on Twitter, I hope Douthat's forthcoming series will include discussions of worker cooperatives (or at least profit sharing) and a full-throated defense of ludditry (burn the machine!)

 Social media companies have come to constitute the American public sphere.
 All political, moral, economic, and social debate in this country is now mediated through a handful of privately-run online platforms.
-It isn't just that Facebook and Twitter contribute to public discourse, they define it.
+It isn't just that these corporations contribute to public discourse, they define it.
 Given that reality of contemporary mass society, it has become painfully clear that social media exerts disproportionate control over our politics.
-The power of Facebook and Twitter to ban certain voices and ideas and to promote others is tantamount to the power of adjudicating what views are and are not acceptable in American social life.
+The power of Facebook et al. to ban certain voices and ideas and to promote others is tantamount to the power of adjudicating what views are and are not acceptable in American social life.
+Likewise, Google has amassed more information on the American citizenry than any secret police in history could ever dream of collecting.
+As its extraordinary economic, cultural, and political power continue to expand, Google has plainly emerged as the quasi-sovereign East India Company of our day.

-The more power these companies come to command, the more our first amendment right of free speech will be reduced to nothing more than a mere parchment guarantee.
+The more power these companies come to command, the more our political rights of speech and participation will be reduced to nothing more than mere parchment guarantees.
 As social media platforms become not merely participants in social discourse, but the foundation of civil society itself, they will need to be made accountable to political oversight and control.
 Of course mass exit could undermine that monopolistic power.
-But the degree to which Facebook and Twitter have ingrained themselves in social life makes that possibility rather remote.
+But the degree to which Facebook et al. have ingrained themselves in social life makes that possibility rather remote.

 As I said at the top, I am of course not entirely serious about this proposal.
 I'm not sure if it would be legally possible, and I worry it would be altogether unwise.
 I certainly do not put much faith in the federal government as a guarantor of free speech.
 But I put substantially less faith in the judgment of a cadre of barely post-pubescent, trans-humanist, "militantly open-minded," rootless, innovation-worshiping, technocratic tech junkies in Silicon Valley.
 (Some, I assume, are good people).
 Put another way, the federal government seems far less likely than Mark Zuckerberg to take teacher-of-princes Mark Tushnet's advice to heart.